 2. Forgiveness vs. consequences?

 We have a cultural preoccupation with forgiveness as an idea in marriage.
 We tend to see forgiveness as a saintly virtue.
-But isn't always advisable.
+But it isn’t always advisable.

 The problem with being forgiving is that we actively thwart what could be a positive motivation for change.
-When we remove logical consequences, we may also remove the positive stres that promotes positive change.
+When we remove logical consequences, we may also remove the positive stress that promotes positive change.

-If you continue to forgive serial transgressions, your partner's problematic behavior, absent consequences, become normalized.
+If you continue to forgive serial transgressions, your partner’s problematic behavior, absent consequences, becomes normalized.
 Research tells us that emotional and physically abusive behaviors were more likely to persist when their spouses were perpetually forgiving.

 Chronic knee-jerk forgiveness injures both spouses in a marriage.
 In the case of abuse, the act of serial forgiveness may become a silent sanction for their partner’s toxic behavior.

-3. Be assertive, direct and honest about your wants, needs, and desires
+3. Be assertive, direct, and honest about your wants, needs, and desires

 Passive aggression is a pattern of behavior where instead of expressing negative feelings directly, a partner communicates them through subtle actions.

 Because of how modern life has unfolded over the last few generations, passive-aggression is a fairly widespread behavior we see in couples therapy, particularly in men.
-In passive-aggressive spouses, there’s a mismatch between what they do and what they say.
+In passive-aggressive spouses, there’s a mismatch between what they do and say.

 4. Remember to complain instead of criticize and stop avoiding conflict